 The Hindsight Trap

 The fact is, you made the best choice you could have at the time.
-As they say, vision is 20/20 in hindsight.
+As they say, in hindsight, vision is 20/20.
 That’s all good, but you are not driving in reverse gear on a freeway.
 You cannot afford to settle your gaze on the rear-view mirror while you drive forward.

 Living by your decision is comparable to driving on the road.
 You occasionally check your side-view and rear-view mirrors, you pay attention to the traffic around you, you may even change lanes, but you keep moving towards your destination.
 There are going to be distractions and doubts; it is part of the game.
 You are good if you can say to yourself, “Given what I know, I am making the best possible decision.”
 Over a decade ago, I read ‘Who Moved My Cheese?’
 It is a nice read.